Ian Goldberg: Education

-He attended high school at the University of Toronto Schools, graduating in 1991.
+Goldberg attended high school at the University of Toronto Schools, graduating in 1991.
 In 1995, he received a B.Math from the University of Waterloo in pure mathematics and computer science.
 He obtained a Ph.D. from the University of California, Berkeley in December 2000.
 His thesis was entitled A Pseudonymous Communications Infrastructure for the Internet.
 His advisor was Eric Brewer.

 Accomplishments

 As a high school student, Goldberg was a member of Canada's team to the International Math Olympiad from 1989 to 1991, where he received a bronze, silver, and gold medal respectively.
 He was also a member of University of Waterloo team that won the ACM International Collegiate Programming Contest in 1994.
 In 1998, Wired Magazine chose him as a member of the "Wired 25".

 In 2011 he won the EFF Pioneer Award.
 In 2019, he won the USENIX Security Test of Time Award along with his colleagues David Wagner and Randi Thomas and former PhD supervisor Eric Brewer.
+In 2023, he was named an ACM Fellow.